coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** When the deity strikes with a weapon or natural weapon, the opponent struck might be obliterated.
-Creatures, attended objects, and magic items must make Fortitude saves (DC 20 + the deity's rank + the damage dealt) or be reduced to --10 hit points and killed outright.
+Creatures, attended objects, and magic items must make Fortitude saves (DC 20 + the deity’s rank + the damage dealt) or be reduced to –10 hit points and killed outright.
 Unattended, nonmagical objects are obliterated.
 The deity can destroy up to 1,000 cubic feet (a 10-foot cube) of nonliving matter per rank, so the ability destroys only part of any very large object or structure